 Communication as a service (CaaS) is a cloud-based solution provided by cloud vendors.
 CaaS is a specialized variation of Software as a Service (SaaS) which is among three basic services delivered by the cloud computing technology.
 When we talk about communication, recall, in how many ways we can communicate with others.
 Well, we can communicate via text message, voice call and video call.

-CaaS providers manage the hardware and software that is required for delivering Voice over IP (VoIP) to provide voice communication service, Instant Messaging (IM) to provide text communication service and video conferencing to provide video communication service.
+CaaS providers manage the hardware and software that are important for delivering Voice over IP (VoIP) for voice communication service, and other services like Instant Messaging (IM) to provide text communication service and video conferencing to provide video communication service.

 CaaS model provides economical services as the service users do not have to bear the expenditure of buying and managing the communication equipment.
 CaaS is favourable for small IT companies that on the verge of expansion.
 Let us discuss the features of CaaS.